tgsy/tgsy.github.io/_posts/2019-12-07-google-mymaps.md

 3. improve the platform's **accessibility on mobile** while travelling on the go

 #### Wireframing
-I started conceptualising improvements with the creation of low-fi wireframes.
+I started conceptualising improvements by first creating low-fi wireframes on pen and paper.

 <div id="slider">